btorpey/btorpey.github.io/content/copypaste.md

 [^1]

-Here's an example of running the GUI version against the code I used in an [earlier post](http://btorpey.github.io/blog/2014/02/12/shared-singletons/ on smart pointers.[^2]
+Here's an example of running the GUI version against the code I used in an [earlier post](http://btorpey.github.io/blog/2014/02/12/shared-singletons/) on smart pointers.

 {% img right /images/cpd.png %}

+(Note that the "Ignore literals" and "Ignore identifiers" checkboxes are disabled if you select C++ as the language - these options [are only implemented for Java currently](http://sourceforge.net/p/pmd/discussion/188193/thread/91553283)).

 The site has several more examples, but [this one](http://pmd.sourceforge.net/pmd-5.1.3/cpdresults.txt) just blew my mind -- hard to imagine how anyone could write this code in